Tonic Trouble: Reception

-Tonic Trouble was met with mixed reception; the review aggregator website GameRankings calculated a weighted average ratings of 53% for the Nintendo 64 version and 70% for the Windows release.
+Tonic Trouble was met with mixed reception; the review aggregator website GameRankings calculated weighted average ratings of 53% for the Nintendo 64 version and 70% for the Windows release.
 It sold 1.1 million copies as of 2001.
 Electronic Gaming Monthly thought that, in terms of level design, Tonic Trouble was "a tightly developed platformer"; the control scheme was similarly praised.
 Game Informer wrote that the "wide variety" of gameplay and "solid" controls would be enjoyable to platformer fans.
 GamePro commended the musical score and sound effects, noting the puzzles as what kept the gameplay "diverse" and "challenging".
 Suzi Sez, reviewing the PC version for GameZone, enjoyed Tonic Troubles "stunning" 3D graphics, "great" sound effects and music, "cute and fun" storyline, and unrelenting replay value.
 IGNs Matt Casamassina considered the visuals to be "good", the characters and levels to be "well designed", and the music to be one of the game's strong points.
 IGNs Game Boy Color review of Tonic Trouble, written by Tim Jones, described the controls as "tight and responsive" and the humour and visuals as "enjoyable".
 Jones thought the graphics, seen as "clear" and colourful, complemented the level design, adding that the sprites boasted "excellent" and detailed animation.
 He felt the music was also well made.
 Jeffrey Adam Young of Next Generation approved of the game world and its blend of platforming, exploration, and puzzle-solving elements.
 In agreement with Jones, Young lauded the "responsive" controls as well as the humour.
 Nintendo Power appreciated that the controls made the characters and world more enjoyable.
 The music was said to offer a sufficient match for the graphics.